Azure/azure-mobile-apps/docs/quickstarts/includes/quickstart-deploy-backend.md

 >
 > Once you have completed the quickstart tutorial, you can delete the resources with `az group delete -n zumo-quickstart`.
 >
-> The tutorial is comprised of four parts (including this section).
+> The tutorial is comprised of three parts (including this section).
 Do not delete the resources before completing the tutorial.